katonic-dev/Katonic-ML-Marketplace/model-existing-customer-spend-attrition/README.md

 Sample Data is representative of the Output Data but does not actually consider the Input Data.

 Our machine learning models return actual Output Data and are available through a private offer.
-Please contact info@electrifai.net for subscription service pricing.
+Please contact support@katonic.ai for subscription service pricing.